Oh My Dog!

 4 Steps to stop demand barking:

-1. Don’t “correct” the barking with any verbal cues.
+- Don’t “correct” the barking with any verbal cues.
 So, no “no,” no “quiet,” no “seriously shutttt upppp!”
-To Cooper, that’s rewarding him with attention.
+Why?
+Well, it’s either rewarding your dog with your extra attention, OR your dog is like, “Oh, yeah!
+My person is backing me up and barking, too!
+Teamwork!”
 (Aside: This is REALLY hard for John.
 He always wants to shhh! him, so this will be the difficult part for him!)

-2. Ignore the demand and replace it with an incompatible behavior.
+- Ignore the demand and replace it with an incompatible behavior.
 When your dog is demand barking, you probably know exactly what he wants.
 He wants my chips?
 I’ll hand him a chew toy instead.
+Our go-to replacements for barking are squeaky toys or Himalayan chews that we rotate monthly between the closet and the toy box to keep them fresh.

 Seems simple enough, right?